 - 9.23.
-Recommendation 5 Continue to work with the appropriate complaint is made.
+Recommendation 5 Continue to work with the appropriate Departmental service lead to confirm what is recorded within the Department's Children's Social Care Case Management System, when a complaint is made.
 Proposal to be completed by 31 March 2023. - 9.24.
 This action has been superseded by the implementation of the new Children's Social Care Case Management System (Mosaic) project, which is currently ongoing and will include this action within it.